 Much of his work is with our Maptiks product.
 He also assists clients with UX, as needed.
 He’s particularly keen about the work he’s doing for WCS on the MERMAID app (an open source data platform for science and conservation).

-Alan works remotely, from downtown Toronto.
+Alan works remotely, from Hamilton, Ontario.
 He likes this set-up.
 It allows him to live where he wants, while working with a talented team of remote engineers.
 He finds beauty in maps, and appreciates how they can turn data (all around us) into useful information.

 When it comes to new technology, Alan is enthusiastic about quantum computing.
 He’s keen about finally getting accurate weather forecasts.
 He’s also curious about how laws, regulations, and ethics will affect AI.